 Also known as ‘White Heron Castle’ because of its distinctive pale facade, this UNESCO World Heritage Site is located close to the city of the same name and is also easy to reach by Shinkansen from Kobe, Kyoto, or Osaka with a JR Pass.

-If you are traveling from Tokyo to Himeji, you may use your Japan Rail Pass on the JR Tokaido/Sanyo Shinkansen bullet train.
+If you are traveling from Tokyo to Himeji, you may use your Japan Rail Pass on the Tokaido and Sanyo Shinkansen bullet train lines.
 The direct Hikari trains span the distance in approximately three and a half hours.

 Kyoto to Himeji

 When traveling from Kyoto to Himeji, you may use your Japan Rail Pass on the JR Sanyo Shinkansen Line’s Kodama, Sakura, or Hikari trains.
 A direct trip from Kyoto station takes around fifty-five minutes.

 When traveling from Kobe to Himeji, your journey will begin at the Kobe-Sannomiya Station.
 You may take either the local Sanyo Railway Main Line to Sanyo-Himeji Station, or the JR Kobe line to Himeji Station.
 If boarding at the Shin-Kobe Station, take the Sanyo Shinkansen to Himeji Station.

 When traveling from Osaka to Himeji, you have several travel options.
 You may take the direct access Hikari train from Shin-Osaka Station.
 This trip takes between thirty and forty-five minutes.
 Other shinkansen trains, such as the Kodama, are also available from Shin-Osaka, but the trip will be slower as the trains stop at several stations along the way.
 From the JR Osaka Umeda Station, you may take the JR Special Rapid Train for a direct trip of just over one hour.